 Health warnings on packaged food is an emerging area of interest

-Front-of-pack nutrition labelling systems have now been implemented in more than 30 countries (where governments have led and supported their development), and systems are under consideration or development in many other countries.3 Most labelling systems introduced to date have been voluntary, although more mandatory systems have been introduced in recent years.
-The World Cancer Research Fund International recommends that governments consider mandatory implementation of front-of-pack labelling to overcome problems with limited uptake of voluntary systems.3
+Front-of-pack nutrition labelling systems have now been implemented in more than 30 countries (where governments have led and supported their development),3 and systems are under consideration or development in many other countries.4 Most nutrition labelling systems introduced to date have been voluntary, although more mandatory systems have been introduced in recent years.
+The World Cancer Research Fund International recommends that governments consider mandatory implementation of front-of-pack labelling to overcome problems with limited uptake of voluntary systems.4

 Front-of-pack nutrition labelling systems can be broadly categorised as summary indicators and nutrient-specific systems.

 - Reductive systems that show information only, without any judgement or recommendation.
 Examples include designs that incorporate nutrient amounts and their percentage contribution to daily recommended intakes for an adult male, for example Guideline Daily Amounts in the United States or the Australian Food and Grocery Council’s Daily Intake Guide.1

-There is a continually growing body of experimental and real world evidence seeking to examine the effectiveness of different label formats in a variety of cultural contexts.
-While labelling formats vary in their effectiveness,56 there is now clear evidence that consumers cannot easily understand and use reductive systems, which summarise the nutrition information provided on back-of-pack but do not make any judgement or recommendation.7 This is the form of label typically preferred by industry.
-Consumers prefer front-of-pack nutrition labels that are interpretive, providing evaluation or judgment of nutritional quality to provide overall guidance (such as four out of five stars, or Chile’s black warning labels).8
+There is a continually growing body of experimental and real world evidence seeking to examine the effectiveness of different nutrition label formats in a variety of cultural contexts.
+While nutrition labelling formats vary in their effectiveness,67 there is now clear evidence that consumers cannot easily understand and use reductive systems, which summarise the nutrition information provided on back-of-pack but do not make any judgement or recommendation.8 This is the form of nutrition label typically preferred by industry.
+Consumers prefer front-of-pack nutrition labels that are interpretive, providing evaluation or judgment of nutritional quality to provide overall guidance (such as four out of five stars, or Chile’s black warning labels).9

-An emerging area of interest is the use of health warnings on packaged food and drinks (also referred to as ‘advisory labels’).
-Chile has been a leader in this area after introducing black warning labels shaped like stop signs for packaged food and drinks exceeding limits for sugar, salt, saturated fat or calories in 2016.4 Some products must display multiple warning labels, which are linked to restrictions on marketing to children and foods for sale in schools.
-There is preliminary evidence that the warning labels are contributing to a shift in social norms and behaviour;9 and have prompted manufacturers to reformulate products to reduce problem nutrients.4 Similar warning labels are set to be introduced in Peru,10 and under consideration in other countries including Brazil, Uruguay, Argentina, Columbia, Mexico and Canada.
+An emerging area of interest is the use of nutrient warning labels on packaged food and drinks.
+Chile has been a leader in this area after introducing black warning labels shaped like stop signs for packaged food and drinks exceeding limits for sugar, salt, saturated fat or calories in 2016.10 Some products must display multiple nutrient warning labels, which are linked to restrictions on marketing to children and foods for sale in schools.
+There is preliminary evidence that nutrient warning labels are contributing to a shift in social norms and behaviour;11 and have prompted manufacturers to reformulate products to reduce problem nutrients.5

-Beyond differences in physical label format, front-of-pack nutrition labelling policies worldwide use different nutrient profiling models, or methods of ‘scoring’ foods.14 It is important for front-of-pack labelling systems to be based on a credible nutrient profile model.3
+Beyond differences in physical label format, front-of-pack nutrition labelling policies worldwide use different nutrient profiling models, or methods of ‘scoring’ foods.16 It is important for front-of-pack labelling systems to be based on a credible nutrient profile model.4

 In the context of front-of-pack nutrition labelling, two broad types of nutrient profiling are used.
 Summary indicator systems typically use an algorithm that takes into account a variety of food components to give an overall score – this is the case for Australia’s Health Star Rating System.
 In contrast, nutrient-specific systems typically use a series of thresholds for particular nutrients to determine whether or not a food should carry the label.